Should you sell an underperforming ETF?

 The portfolio construction process involves 1) determining your financial goals, 2) understanding the required rate of returns to reach these, 3) picking the appropriate strategy that allow you to achieve them.
 Investing requires a disciplined, methodical approach to evaluating whether an asset continues bring you closer to your goals.

 It is crucial to understand why you’ve purchased something and whether your decision was fundamentally sound.
 Core aspects that underpin fund performance is the parent manager, the people making investment decisions and the investment process.
-If you’ve bought something on a hype cycle, it’s possible that these may have been overlooked in favour of prevailing market narratives.
+If you’ve bought something in a hype cycle, it’s possible that these may have been overlooked in favour of prevailing market narratives.

 A change in investment process, or the team managing the money can have a significant impact on whether an ETF is right for you.
-If this shift conflicts with your investment strategy or no longer aligns you with your goals, there are several actions you can take.
+If this shift conflicts with your own strategy or no longer aligns you with your goals, there are several actions you can take.

 What are your options?